web-widget/shared-cache/README.md

 ## `fetch` function

-The `fetch` function extends the specification with additional `sharedCache` options.
+The `SharedCache` project creates a `fetch` function that conforms to the definition of the Web [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), but extends it.

 ```ts
 const res = await fetch('https://httpbin.org/response-headers', {